 Life can be stressful.
 It can and does present challenges.
 It also brings pleasures and laughter, as well as sadness and tears.
 Some of these experiences we accept with joy, others we want to run from and hide, others just plain aggravate us or bore us 'to death'...

-- Steve Taylor By
+- By Steve Taylor

 On May 22 2017, my home city of Manchester suffered a terrorist attack killing 22 people and injuring several hundred.
 But in the midst of the senseless savagery of the attack, there were many stories of heroism and selflessness.